douglascraigschmidt/CS251/assignment5/README.md

   step.

 * Start with the two easier tests first - Inertia and Visitor.
-Once these are working as expected, then move on to the UMC test.
+Once these are working as expected then move on to the UMC test.

 * Do not change the CMakeList.txt or any of the build-related files.
   Concentrate all of your effort and changes into the *.cpp files in